Sada Mire: Theoretical contribution to heritage and archaeology

-"Cultural heritage, including archeological knowledge, is a basic human need" argues Mire, in her 2011 NewScientist interview article titled 'We need culture in times of war'.
+In her 2011 NewScientist interview article titled 'We need culture in times of war', Mire argued "Cultural heritage, including archeological knowledge, is a basic human need".
 Her work bridges archaeology and anthropology of the Horn of Africa in investigating the pre-Islamic and pre-Christian indigenous religions and traditions of the Horn of Africa.

 Mire discussed the misuse of archaeology for politics and intentional destruction of heritage sites by ideological groups for example India.
 For her geographical area of fieldwork, she has argued that archaeologists need to move away from the nation as this is a new construct and study the continuity of influence across different indigenous peoples in the horn of Africa, proposing regional perspective on the archaeology of the Horn of Africa.

 Mire is considered to have pioneered the study of indigenous heritage management systems in Africa with her article "Preserving knowledge, not objects: a Somali perspective for Archaeological Research and Heritage Management" (African Archaeological Review, 2007).
 She addressed the looting and destruction of Somalia's heritage after the start of the Somali civil war.
 She advanced a theoretical approach she terms "the Knowledge-Centered Approach" arguing that objects and monuments are not necessarily important but knowledge, skill and memory as practiced and symbolized in the landscapes.
 Her approaches have been discussed by other scholars in the application of locally appropriate theoretical frameworks.

 Other activities

 In 2011, Mire proposed to UNESCO the digital preservation of Somali potential World Heritage.
-She's a speaker of the first UNESCO Debate organized by UNESCO Netherlands at the RMO, September 2016.
+She was a speaker of the first UNESCO Debate organized by UNESCO Netherlands at the RMO, September 2016.
 Mire spoke along Dutch philosopher Stephan Sanders.

 Mire has spoken on several BBC Radio programs including BBC World Service Forum panel on the Aftermath of war and marriage.

 She was a speaker at the Europe Lecture and an "eminent" respondent to UNESCO Director General Irina Bokova, June 2016.

 In September 2018, Mire participated to Hague Talks "How can we Invest in Sustainable Peace?"